GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-1.md

 Some specific notes about minimizing dependencies:

-- Remember that liability, like dependencies, is transitive.
+- Remember you're also paying the cost of transitive dependencies.
   Before adding a dependency, also consider what that dependency depends on.